w3c/font-text-cg/charter/index.md

 on teleconferences or face to face meetings, decisions may also be made by a call for consensus on the public mailing list;
-consensus to be determined by the chairs after some reasonable interval for objections.
+consensus to be determined by the Chairs after some reasonable interval for objections.

 All decisions made by the group should be considered resolved